Bringing Family to Brazil: Family Reunion Visa Complete Guide

 Cost: R$280 + legal services

 Note: Sponsoring parents is less common and requires more documentation of financial dependence.
-Courts scrutinize to prevent visa fraud.
+Courts and Polícia Federal scrutinize these applications more closely to prevent visa fraud.
+Prepare to submit:

 6. Extended Family (Siblings, Grandchildren, etc.)